-- A. Measured only in dollars and cents. - B. The total dollar cost to society of producing the goods. - C. The difficulty associated with using one good in place of another.

-What is given up in order to get something else.
+- A. Measured only in dollars and cents. - B. The total dollar cost to society of producing the goods. - C. The difficulty associated with using one good in place of another. - D. The best alternative that must be given up in order to get something else.